 Hailed among the foremost interpreters of modern and contemporary classical music of his generation, Kaziboni has worked directly with many of the leading composers of the day that include Helmut Lachenmann, Steve Reich, George Benjamin, Augusta Read Thomas, George Lewis, Liza Lim, Morten Lauridsen, Dai Fujikura, Rebecca Saunders, Matthias Pintscher, Olga Neuwirth, Bruno Mantovani, Nicolaus A. Huber, and Jacob TV among many others.

 In addition to leading premieres of new works at renowned venues and festivals across the globe, Kaziboni has had a long association with leading contemporary classical music institutions, Ensemble Modern and Ensemble intercontemporain where he served as assistant conductor at the beginning of his career and now prolifically collaborates with as guest conductor.
 Recent collaborators have also included the San Francisco Symphony, Omaha Symphony, London Sinfonietta, International Contemporary Ensemble (New York), Junge Deutsche Philharmonie, Ensemble Contrechamps (Geneva), Grossman Ensemble (Chicago), Hamburg Camerata, Omnibus Ensemble (Tashkent), Martha Graham Dance Company (New York), and the Dream Unfinished (New York) among many others.

-Mr. Kaziboni holds degrees from the University of Southern California (USC) in Los Angeles and the Frankfurt University of Music and Performing Arts (HfMDK) in Germany.
-He resides in New York City.
+A former Fulbright Fellow (2013-14), Mr. Kaziboni holds degrees from the University of Southern California in Los Angeles and the Frankfurt University of Music and Performing Arts in Germany.